 Alumni & Friends

 Check out what some of our recent Anthropology, Geography, and Geographic Information Science alumni are up to these days.
-Anthropology Alumni Dani Alexander (class of 2018) conducted and drafted the anthropology alumni interviews as part of a practicum project.
+Anthropology graduate Dani Alexander (class of 2018) conducted and drafted the anthropology alumni interviews as part of a practicum project with Dr. Teresa Raczek.
 Dr. Garrett Smith collected the geography alumni bios.
 Prof. Uli Ingram collected the GIS alumni bios.

 Savana Deems, Anthropology, 2016

 Savana Deems graduated with a B.S. degree in Anthropology from Kennesaw State University in 2016, and is currently a Project Manager/Archaeologist at Environmental Corporation of America (ECA).
 When Deems first began working at ECA, she was a Tribal Consultant and Project Manager, a position that she says was more cultural anthropology focused as it required Deems to consult federally recognized tribes about proposed construction projects.
 She would contact tribal leaders and consult with them about the projects to ensure that nothing of religious or cultural significance was impacted.
 Now, her current position allows Deems to get out into the field: “We handle a lot of federal projects and I'm assigned different projects across the U.S. I handle everything from conducting interviews and notifying newspapers, to doing the archaeology and writing all reports that go into a new project with federal government.”
 Continue reading the full interview with Savana Deems by Dani Alexander.